-Originally from Upstate New York, Ashley C. Lhérisson, Esq. graduated from Columbia Law School in May 2017.
+Originally from Upstate New York, Ashley C. Lhérisson, Esq. graduated from Columbia Law School in May 2017 and is licensed to practice law in New York and California.

 Ashley is a Litigation Associate at a law firm in New York.
 Previously, Ashley served as a law clerk for a federal judge and had the opportunity to do legal research and writing for cases from the Second Circuit, Ninth Circuit, and Eleventh Circuit, as well as trade cases.